Allenuzoma/LOAD-BALANCING-WITH-NGINX/README.md

  ![etc hosts file](https://github.com/user-attachments/assets/e66258f7-d114-4c0b-946e-9cddb9411cc8)

-3. Next we will Install and configure Nginx as a load balancer to point the traffic to the resolvable DNS names of the webservers.
+3. Next we will install and configure Nginx as a load balancer to point the traffic to the resolvable DNS names of the webservers.

- Update the instance and Install Nginx:
+ Update the instance and install Nginx using the following command:

     #update the apt repository
     sudo apt update